Thursday, July 28, 2011

 Warranty.
 Resale homes simply do not come with a comprehensive warranty.
 If something goes wrong, you have do deal with it, there and then, no matter what it costs.
 Buying a new home, on the other hand, offers peace of mind.
 Professional builders stand behind their work with an after-sales service program and a guaranteed third-party warranty.
 Your builder will explain how this warranty works so you can be sure you are getting the coverage that you want.
 Ask to see a copy of the warranty document, before you sign a contract.

-You know what your housing costs will be.
 This allows you to budget properly and with confidence-great news for first-time home buyers.
 With today's low interest rates and competitive housing prices, home ownership need not cost any more than what you spend on rent.

 When you buy new from a professional builder, you are in control.
 You know what you get, and you will get what you want.
 You also know what itjavascript:void(0) will cost, today and in the future.